The Geographical Pivot of History: Strategic importance of Eastern Europe

 The combined empires' large East Asian coastline would also provide the potential for it to become a major sea power.
 Mackinder's "Who rules East Europe commands the Heartland" does not cover this scenario, probably because the previous two scenarios were seen as the major risks of the nineteenth century and the early 1900s.

 One of Mackinder's personal objectives was to warn Britain that its traditional reliance on sea power would become a weakness as improved land transport opened up the Heartland for invasion and/or industrialisation (Sempa, 2000).

-A more modern development to which the heartland theory can still be attributed to exist is through Russia's oil pipelines scandals.
+A more modern development that may suggest that the Heartland theory still has some substance is the growth of Russia's oil exports through pipelines.
 Heartland theory implies that the world island is full of resources to be exploited.
-"Any initiative by the United States to open the market access in Central Asia implies that this state is targeted for the exploration of multinational energy companies.
-The efforts for domination of the exploration of natural resources are also apparent in the case of Russia.
-Study found that Russia wants to have pipelines pass through its own territory.
-However the Russian energy companies are working on behalf of market interests, they often constrain the behaviour of the state".

 Influence on other geopolitical models

-Signs of Mackinder's Heartland Theory can be found in "Crush zone" of James Fairgrieve, Rimland of Nicholas Spykman, "Shutterbelt" of Saul Cohen and the Intermediate Region of Dimitri Kitsikis.
-There is a significant geographical overlap between the "Inner Crescent" of Mackinder, Crush zone, Rimland and Shutterbelt, as well as between the Heartland or "Pivot Area" and the Intermediate Region.
+Signs of Mackinder's Heartland Theory can be found in "Crush zone" of James Fairgrieve, Rimland of Nicholas Spykman, "Shatterbelt" of Saul Cohen and the Intermediate Region of Dimitri Kitsikis.
+There is a significant geographical overlap between the "Inner Crescent" of Mackinder, Crush zone, Rimland and Shatterbelt, as well as between the Heartland or "Pivot Area" and the Intermediate Region.

 Kitsikis excludes Germany-Prussia and north-eastern China from the Intermediate Region.
 Mackinder, on the other hand, excludes North Africa, Eastern Europe and the Middle East from the Heartland.
 The reason for this difference is that Mackinder's model is primarily geo-strategic, while Kitsikis' model is geo-civilizational.
 However, the roles of both the Intermediate Region and the Heartland are regarded by their respective authors as being pivotal in the shaping of world history.

 Max Ostrovsky discredited the existence of any permanent geographic pivot of history because climate is impermanent but his ultimate model echoes Mackinder: Who rules the largest temperate zone with the most optimum rainfall, rules the world.

 President Barack Obama initiated "Pivot to Asia" meaning US strategic, diplomatic and economic focus on the region.
 Mackinder's term became a popular buzzword after Obama's Secretary of State Hillary Clinton authored "America's Pacific Century," in Foreign Policy.
 Former Chinese State Councilor, Dai Bingguo, suggested to Hillary Clinton: "Why don't you 'pivot out of here?'"
-Mackinder did not expect how far his pivot concept would go.